Venkataraghavan11/Net_Banking_Software/README.md

 # Bank_Management_System using python tkinter.

-Creating Bank account for custumor using admin/employee and saving the datas in database txt file and sqlite3 DB.
+Bank account for custumor using admin/employee and saving the datas in database txt file and sqlite3 DB.

 Employee ID: try,
 Employee password: try